bitrix24/b24restdocs/api-reference/landing/rights/extended-model/landing-site-set-rights.md

-# Set Access Permissions on landing.site.setRights
+# Set Access Permissions on site landing.site.setRights

 {% note warning "We are still updating this page" %}